gtrufitt/dear-evelina/site/content/auctions/_index.md

 picture = "/img/6.png"
 url = ""
 [[auctions]]
-description = "1 hour photoshoot in lovely studio in Staffordshire, with £50 to spend on prints" lotnumber = 7 name = "£50 PHOTOSHOOT voucher" picture = "/img/7.png"
+description = "1 hour photoshoot in family studio in Staffordshire, with £50 to spend on prints" lotnumber = 7 name = "£50 PHOTOSHOOT voucher" picture = "/img/7.png"